webdevian/adonis-pug/readme.md

 The view.render method takes the relative path to the view file.
 There is no need to type .pug extension.

-## Methods
+## View Methods

-These methods are available on the view context in controllers and middleware
+These methods are available on the view context context object in controllers and middleware.

 #### view.share(locals)
 Share variables as a local with this template context